Jet004/appoint-me/README.md

  - Auth:
     - implement auth checking and limiting routes/functionality
+    - Implement middleware to check for logged in status and redirect to appropriate resource
     - Manage token refresh
     - Refresh token if access token expired but refresh token unexpired
-    - Implement middleware to check for logged in status and redirect to appropriate resource
-    - ensure that tokens are deleted on log out

 - profile page
-    - Finish display of appointment / payment history
+    - Finish display of appointment - CHECK THAT THIS IS WORKING AS INTENDED!
-    - remove image edit button when business rep views user profile

 - SERVICEWORKERS